 Personal Loan Foreclosure

-Personal loans come with a set repayment term that is agreed upon by the lender as well as the borrower along with a fixed or variable rate of interest.
-The repayment tenure can vary between a few months to a few years and the EMI is decided based on this as well as the interest rate charged.
-There are three ways in which loan repayment can be made:
+Personal loans come with a set repayment term and a fixed or variable rate of interest and the EMI is decided based on this as well as the interest rate charged.
+There are three ways in which loan repayment can be made -

 - Repaying the loan through the entire term

-- Paying a large part of the loan prior to the completion of the tenure i.e. part payment
+- Paying a large part of the loan prior to the completion of the tenure i.e. part prepayment

 - Completely paying off the loan prior to the completion of the term i.e. foreclosure